Why are some FFVII titles canon and others not?

 Ehrgeiz allowed fans the opportunity to finally satisfy their desires to get their asses kicked by Tifa

-The Kingdom Hearts series, meanwhile, takes place in an alternate universe from the established Final Fantasy universes, and the FF characters featured within are not the characters from the FF games that included them.
+The Kingdom Hearts series, meanwhile, takes place in an alternate universe from the established Final Fantasy universes, and the FF characters featured therein are not the characters from the FF games that included them.
 In an interview from issue #61 of the Official U.S. PlayStation Magazine (October 2002 issue, pg.
 139), Tetsuya Nomura made this clear when he said, “There’s no relationship from FFVII to the Kingdom Hearts stories.
 I consider them separate stories.”

 Dissidia, on the other hand, features actual characters from various games in the Final Fantasy series, as established by such observations from the first Dissidia’s Ultimania as this one on pg.
 530 concerning Cloud’s line from the game, “If I win, are my sins forgiven?”: “Cloud continued to regret the deaths of his best friend and comrade, who were dear to him, in FFVII” (translation by hitoshura of TheLifestream.net).